TheBigBadWolfClub/quarkus-todo/README.md

 ## Creating a native executable

-You can create a native executable using:
+To create a native executable, execute:

 ```shell script
 ./mvnw package -Pnative
 ```

-Or, if GraalVM not installed, you can run the native executable build in a container using:
+Or, if GraalVM not installed, to run the native executable build in a container, execute:

 ```shell script
 ./mvnw package -Pnative -Dquarkus.native.container-build=true